 Technology Adoption

-Integrated technologies like supply chain analytics, predictive modeling tools, automation, and blockchain solutions support data-driven decision-making and streamline operations, essential for managing complex supply networks and manufacturing processes.
+Integrated technologies like supply chain analytics, predictive modeling tools, and automation support data-driven decision-making and streamline operations, essential for managing complex supply networks and manufacturing processes.

 Talent Development and Organizational Culture